raas-dev/configent/README.md

 ⚠️: Regardless of pulling main, the version to install is defined in `install.sh` and is only updated by `release.sh`.

-You may willingly live on the edge by explicitly passing `GIT_REF`, e.g:
+You may willingly live on the edge by explicitly passing `GIT_REF`:

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.67.7/install.sh | GIT_REF=main sh